-THE New York State College of Agriculture, a unit of the State University of New York, is maintained by the state as one of four state colleges or schools within Cornell University.
+THE New York State College of Agriculture, a contract college of the State University of New York, is maintained by the state as one of four state colleges or schools within Cornell University.
 It is equipped with a staff and facilities to teach resident students, to make investigations in all phases of agriculture and the underlying sciences, and to disseminate its teachings to the people of the state.
 The support of the state toward these ends is supplemented by substantial appropriations from the federal government, and by land and other facilities and services placed at the disposal of the College by Cornell University.

-GENERAL INFORMATION

-THE COURSES AVAILABLE
+GENERAL INFORMATION THE COURSES AVAILABLE

 The information contained in this Announcement relates to the twoyear course.
-This course is designed for young men who expect to go into farming or into business closely allied thereto, and who desire agricultural training of college grade, but cannot devote more than two years to it.
+This course is designed for young men who expect to go into farming or into business closely allied thereto, and who desire agricultural training of college grade, but whose current needs are best met through a two-year curriculum.
 The College offers, in addition, a summer session of six weeks; a four-year course, leading to the degree of Bachelor of Science; and graduate courses, leading to higher degrees.
 These offerings give preparation for different kinds and different levels of agricultural vocations and call for different prerequisites for admission.
 A separate printed Announcement of each of these courses is available on application to the Secretary of the College of Agriculture, Roberts Hall, Ithaca, New York.